timothymaz/timothymaz.github.io/AUTOMOTIVE_PHOTO_GUIDE.md

 ## 💡 Tips

-### Photo Quality
+### Photo Optimization (NEW! 🚀)
-- Recommended: 1600-2400px wide
-- File size: < 500KB (use TinyPNG.com)
+- **Run optimization:** `npm run optimize`
+- **What it does:**
+  - Creates 600px thumbnails for fast grid loading
+  - Creates 1920px optimized full-size images for lightbox
+  - Compresses to 85% quality JPEG
+  - Reduces file sizes by 60-90%!
+- **One-time setup** - only processes new images
-- Any filename works!
+- Any original filename works!

 ### Organization
 - Group by event/location (one folder per event)